Auri López

 Auri Esthefani López Camejo (born 28 December 1998) is a Venezuelan model, imageologist and beauty pageant titleholder who was crowned Miss Intercontinental Venezuela 2019 representing the state of Carabobo.
 López represented Venezuela at the Miss Intercontinental 2021 competition in Sharm el-Sheikh, Egypt.

 Life and career

 Early life

 López was born and raised in Tinaquillo, Cojedes.
 However to this, at the time of starting her university studies she moved to live in Valencia, Carabobo.
 Auri has been a professional model for many years and is also a regular basketball player.
 Apart from this, in 2019, she obtained a bachelor's degree as Radiologist Technician awarded by the Arturo Michelena University in Valencia.

-Currently, López also serves as CEO of a women's swimwear brand, and is president of the regional pageant, Miss and Mister Turismo Carabobo.
+López also is CEO of a women's swimwear brand, and president of the regional pageant, Miss and Mister Turismo Carabobo.